Arrests made after two men shot dead in ‘targeted’ Cambridgeshire shootings

 He said he does not know if the homes sealed off by police are rental properties but believes “a guy on his own” stays there.

-Ms Lown said a man who lived at one of the properties sealed off by police “always had really fancy cars out the front, souped up, cool looking cars”.
-She added, “I don’t know if he worked with cars.
-I had never met him so I don’t know.”
+The local resident who heard the three loud bangs also said a man who lived at one of the properties sealed off by police “always had really fancy cars out the front, souped up, cool looking cars”.

+A 52-year-old man, who did not want to give his name and lives just off The Row in Sutton, Cambridgeshire, said the victim “kept himself to himself.
+Never really came across him as far as I know.
+Just lived a quiet life, very unassuming.
+Never really saw him about.”

+A woman who lives close to a new build cul-de-sac estate sealed off by murder detectives in Bluntisham, Cambridgeshire said she could hear a helicopter circling late on Wednesday evening “for at least half an hour”.

 The roads in Bluntisham and Sutton are around six miles apart.